LFOD/real-blog/README.md

 2. Make branch with your post title: e.g. `git checkout -b mySuperCoolPost`
 3. Open RStudio and make sure your current working directory is the blog repo (you can create a .Rproj in the directory and click on that to open RStudio to ensure this).
 4. Run `blogdown::serve_site()` to make sure everything looks good.
-5. To add a post, run `blogdown::new_post(title = "Add your title here", rmd=TRUE)` The yaml at the top of your post should include:
+5. To add a post, run `blogdown::new_post(title = "Add your title here", rmd=TRUE)`
+6. Once everything looks good submit a PR to the master branch of the main repo.
+7. Revel in the ones of twitter followers your new post gains you!

+### Some notes:

+The yaml at the top of your post should include:
 ```
 ---
 author: "Your Name"